Back To Search Results

 A penile malignancy is suggested by unexplained ulcerations, nodules, growth of a neoplastic lump, blistering, erythema, blisters, lymphadenopathy, and failure to respond to standard therapy.
 Common signs and symptoms of penile malignancy include nodule or tumor growth, ulceration, blistering, hematuria, erythema, pain, purulent discharge, bleeding, lymphadenopathy, and failure to respond to treatment for presumptive inflammatory or infectious balanitis.[92]

-Glans resurfacing or reconstruction may be performed using a skin graft from the thigh.
-Such surgery has been reported to preserve sensation and normal sexual ability postoperatively.[69]
+Glans resurfacing with carbon dioxide laser or reconstruction performed using a skin graft from the thigh is possible.
+Such surgery has been reported to preserve sensation and normal sexual ability postoperatively.[97]

-This procedure is typically performed with a ventral slit.
+Meatotomies are typically performed starting with a ventral slit.
 A straight clamp is placed between the ventral surface of the glans and the inferior urethra to provide initial hemostasis.
 The clamp is removed after several minutes.
 Electrocautery may be used for bleeding.
-The cut edges are closed with small absorbable sutures, usually 000 and 0000.
-A single, continuous suture is not recommended, as it may cause a purse-string effect.
+The cut edges are closed with small absorbable interrupted sutures, usually 000 and 0000.
+A single, continuous suture is not recommended, as it may cause closure due to the purse-string effect.

-One technique involves a continuous suture on each meatal lip, which is then reinforced with 1 or more interrupted sutures.
-Creating a much larger surgical urethral opening than usual (extended meatotomy) or an interposition procedure is usually recommended for patients with BXO, as the meatal orifice tends to close substantially as it heals.
+One technique involves a continuous suture on each meatal lip, which is then reinforced with one or more interrupted sutures.
+Creating a much larger surgical urethral opening than usual (extended meatotomy) or an interposition procedure is usually recommended for patients with balanitis xerotica obliterans, as the meatal orifice tends to close substantially as it heals.
 A dorsal slit may also need to be performed in some cases.
-Topical steroid therapy should be continued after meatotomy surgery.[70]
+Topical steroid therapy should be continued after meatotomy surgery.[99]

 The success of the surgery depends significantly on postoperative care.
-The routine involves twice-daily manual separation of the meatal lips until the site is healed to prevent the closure of the urethral opening.
-Patient self-dilation of the meatus is sometimes useful to prevent closure and restenosis.
+The routine involves at least twice-daily manual separation of the meatal lips until the site is completely healed to prevent the closure of the urethral opening.
+This routine should be performed for a minimum of 2 weeks or until the surgical site is completely healed.

-The median recurrence rate of meatal stenosis 2 years after meatotomy surgery in patients with BXO is 40%.[71]
-The long-term recurrence rate has been reported to be as high as almost 90%.
-Up to about 20% of patients with BXO undergoing circumcision ultimately require meatal surgeries.[72]
-Meatotomy at the time of circumcision does not appear to improve this outcome and may even increase the risk.[73](B2)
+The median recurrence rate of meatal stenosis 2 years after meatotomy surgery in patients with balanitis xerotica obliterans is 40%.[100]
+The long-term recurrence rate has been reported to be as high as almost 90%, but much depends on postoperative care.
+About 20% to 47% of patients with balanitis xerotica obliterans undergoing circumcision ultimately require meatal surgery, compared to about 6% undergoing circumcisions for other reasons.[101][102]
+Meatotomy at the time of circumcision does not appear to improve this outcome and may even increase the risk.[103](B2)

-About 20% of patients with BXO require procedures for addressing urethral strictures.[74]
-BXO-related strictures typically start at the meatus and progress proximally.
+Treatment of urethral strictures is needed in about 20% of male patients with balanitis xerotica obliterans.
+Strictures due to the condition typically start at the meatus and progress proximally.
 Such strictures are continuous and may extend as far as the proximal urethra.
-Urethral strictures in patients with BXO tend to be more difficult to manage than strictures from other etiologies due to the progressive fibrotic cutaneous process underlying this condition.[75]
+Urethral strictures in balanitis xerotica obliterans tend to be more difficult to manage than strictures from other etiologies due to the progressive fibrotic cutaneous process underlying this condition.[104]

 Treatment is the same as with other types of urethral strictures, but the recurrence rate is higher at almost 90%.
-Urethral dilation and direct-vision internal urethrotomy surgery are generally less successful in treating urethral stricture disease in patients with BXO.
+Urethral dilation and direct-vision internal urethrotomy surgery are less successful in treating urethral stricture disease in patients with balanitis xerotica obliterans, particularly if the affected part is 2 cm or more in length, so urethroplasties are preferred.[105][106][107]
+Intraurethral steroid suppositories have also demonstrated some efficacy in treating urethral strictures associated with balanitis xerotica obliterans.[108]

 Genital skin flaps or grafts with single or staged urethroplasties were frequently performed in the past and enjoyed generally good short-term success.[117]
 However, the recurrence rate was almost 100% after long-term follow-up, so these techniques are no longer recommended.[118][119]